Naga Fireball Festival - Thailand's Most Mysterious Festival

 Source

 For a long time, annually, the fireballs seem to appear very often on a full moon night in the late autumn season.
 The end of the Buddhist Lent is what the locals call the period.
-Locals believed that the fireballs are the breath of a gigantic sea serpent called a Naga or Phaya Nak, who lives under the river and wakes up around this time every year to honor the conclusion of the three months long Buddhist Lent or rain retreat season, also called Vassa.
+Locals believed that the fireballs are the breath of a gigantic sea serpent called a Naga or Phaya Nak, which lives under the river and wakes up around this time every year to honor the conclusion of the three months of Buddhist Lent or rain retreat season, also called Vassa.

 Naga Fireball Festival in Present Day